Argyraspides/SOFTENG-Part-IV-Notes/702 - Advanced HCI/Week 2/Week 2 Reading Notes.md

 ##### The Three Issues in Motion Analysis:

-There are so many issues/problems to be encountered in motion analysis so idk why the lecturer just referenced these three out of some random ass paper as if they are the only ones to be aware of but here it goes:
+There are so many issues/problems to be encountered in motion analysis so idk why the lecturer just referenced these three out of some random ass paper as if they are the only ones to be aware of but here it goes: cc
 ***"There are three important issues in articulated motion analysis: representation (joint angles or motion of all the sub-parts), computational paradigms (deterministic or probabilistic), and computation reduction."***

 1. **"Joint angles or the motion of all the subparts"/"representation"** just refers to the complexity that arises when we want to be super accurate about the motion of subparts of a system.
-In the case of pose detection, it might be easy to get some outline for how a person is standing (e.g. how their legs are positioned, how straight their back is, etc) but it is quite a bit more difficult to, for example, accurately guage the exact angle of their wrist, or by how much it is rotated.
+In the case of pose detection, it might be easy to get some outline for how a person is standing (e.g. how their legs are positioned, how straight their back is, etc) but it is quite a bit more difficult to, for example, accurately guage the exact angle of their wristcc, or by how much it is rotated.
 Same goes for how twisted their ankles are, or by how much their toes are curling.
 2. **"Computational Paradigms"** refers to the choice one has to make between deterministic and probabilistic models to predict motion in the future.
 In the case of predicting the motion of a pendulum, deterministic might be the way to go, but for a human dancer -- probabalistic is the way to go (or perhaps even a mix of both depending on the specific circumstance.)
 3. **"Computational Reduction"** refers to the choice one has to make on how to represent the data or the choice on what algorithms and whatnot to use to make the computation of motion analysis more efficient.
 The pose of a human being is captured in 3D, but perhaps it is possible to flatten this to a 2D representation to perform calculations without any loss of accuracy whilst also making the process of computation faster.
 Or perhaps theres some random ass algorithm that works better for some specific use case.